FIRST-fusion/ESTCombo/README.md

 - [DCON](https://github.com/FIRST-fusion/DCON.git) Determine the MHD stability of axisymmetric toroidal plasma

 ## Install

+Before you start, ask the server manager if you have acess to docker.

 Clone the repository and install all packages.

 ``` bash